fhnw-hpc/fs24-mc1/README.md

   Some example experiments:

   * Measure the average time incl. standard deviation required by your producer/consumer loop over several runs.
   * Determine which call of your producer/consumer takes the most time.
-Which 3 methods are called the most or needed the most time and how much time?
+Which 3 methods are called the most or need the most time and how much time?
   * Create a profile of your producer/consumer code in a xxxxx.prof file and create 1-2 visualizations of the profile (e.g. with [SnakeViz](https://jiffyclub.github.io/snakeviz/)).

 #### Bonus 4